Dan503/gulp-auto-imports/README.md

 The template works by replacing each `$format[formatName]` statement with a full list of imports formated in the specified way provided in the `format` object.

-If the format is provided as a string, the template is ignored.
-If it is provided as an object, a template is required.
+If the `format` setting is provided as a string, the `template` setting is ignored.
+If `format` is provided as an object, the `template` setting is required.

 ### The `$name` placeholder